YuzhuoMa97/SPAGxECCT/README.md

 - To balance the computational efficiency and accuracy, SPAGxE<sub>CCT</sub> employs a hybrid strategy to combine normal distribution approximation and SPA to calculate p values, as in previous studies such as [SAIGE](https://saigegit.github.io/SAIGE-doc/) and [SPAGE](https://github.com/WenjianBI/SPAGE).
 For variants with significant marginal genetic effect, SPAGxE<sub>CCT</sub> additionally calculates p value through Wald test and then uses Cauchy combination (CCT) to combine p values from Wald test and the proposed genotype-adjusted test statistics.

+## SPAGxEmix<sub>CCT</sub> introduction
+SPAGxEmix<sub>CCT</sub> is an extension of SPAGxE<sub>CCT</sub> is a G×E analysis framework which is applicable to a wide variety of complex traits with intricate structures (e.g. time-to-event, ordinal categorical, binary, quantitative, and longitudinal traits).
+SPAGxE<sub>CCT</sub> contains two main steps.

 In the paper **A scalable and accurate framework for large-scale genome-wide gene-environment interaction analysis and its application to time-to-event and ordinal categorical traits (to be updated)**, we applied SPAGxECCT to analyze time-to-event traits in UB Biobank.
 As a universal analysis framework, we also evaluated the performance of SPAGxECCT in ordinal categorical, binary, and quantitative trait analysis.